daostack/arc.js_legacy/README.md

 const upgradeScheme = await myDao.getScheme("UpgradeScheme");
 ```

-### Obtaining a wrapper using the wrapper's factory class
+### Obtain a wrapper using the wrapper's factory class

 Each wrapper has a factory that provides static `.new()`, `.deployed()` and `.at()` methods.
 These methods are implemented by `ExtendTruffleContract`.